BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 • number of tokens collected
 • any other predetermined information, such as maps or prize layouts
 • the value of any progressive jackpots
-• the state of any gambles, eg who has staked what on what outcome
+• the state of any gambles, e.g. who has staked what on what outcome
 • bets placed or offered.
 b.
 For peer-to-peer betting, it should be possible to suspend betting markets manually or automatically

 > **Implementation**
-A. In the event that a critical unforseen failure causes the game logic to output values outside of the game range, the game can be reset and re-ran
+A. In the event that a critical unforeseen failure causes the game logic to output values outside of the game range, the game can be reset and re-ran
-B. In the event of an unrecoverable error, the game can be voided and fees refunded to players
+B. In the event of an unrecoverable error, the game can be voided, and fees refunded to players
 C. Sufficient information is maintained about each Customer and their respective plays in each game such that the game can be restored to its pre-failure state

 ### RTS 10C